 The Viewranger app for hiking is available on both iOS and Android.
 It gives you access to 180,000 trails worldwide that are comprised of national parks, state parks, national forests, and more.
 The trails exist across 24 countries, so no matter where you’d like to hide, Viewranger probably has you covered.

-The interface is user friendly and a breeze to understand.
+The interface is user-friendly and a breeze to understand.
 Search for trails based on your location or where you’re going to be, and save them for later.
 Once you start hiking, the app follows you with live hike stats and guides you on some exceptionally detailed maps so you never lose your way.
-The GPS accuracy is as good as it gets too.
+The GPS accuracy is as good as it gets to.

 If you subscribe to PRO, then you’ll get access to their Skyline feature which will use your camera to help you ID up to 9 million peaks, places, and lakes worldwide.
 This feature is still a bit glitchy but it’s pretty awesome.